backdrop-contrib/admin_menu_source/README.md

 2. Go to the admin page and select the menu and change role.
 3. Save and clear caches.

-Note: When creating menus, the top level menu item is ignored, this is due to the Admin Bar in core being hard wired.
+Note: When creating menus, the top-level menu item is ignored, this is due to the Admin Bar in core being hard wired.
 See the admin page for this module for examples.